What is Data Governance? Complete Guide

 Maintaining data security and privacy

-Data breaches can violate trust, leading to irreparable operational and reputational damage.
-Keep laws and regulations in mind when creating policies and ensure vulnerability testing.
+Data breaches can violate trust, leading to irreparable operational and reputational damage. when creating policies and ensure vulnerability testing.
 Limit who has access to data to prevent leaks.

 Scalability